Travis King's family opens up about U.S. soldier in North Korean custody after "willfully" crossing DMZ

 She said the last time she heard from her son was "a few days ago," and that she just wants "him to come home."

-The Daily Beast quoted King's uncle Carl Gates on Wednesday as saying the young solder had been "breaking down" emotionally over the death of Gates' 7-year-old son, King's cousin, earlier this year.
+The Daily Beast quoted King's uncle Carl Gates on Wednesday as saying the young soldier had been "breaking down" emotionally over the death of Gates' 7-year-old son, King's cousin, earlier this year.

 "His mom came down on a few occasions, and she then talked to him and let him know what was going on with my son.
 And it seemed like he was breaking down.
 It affected Travis a lot," Gates told The Daily Beast.
 "Because he couldn't be here.
 He was in the Army, overseas."